verifereum/funding/evm-decomp/evm-decompilation.md

   let mem = mstore ... mem in
     ...
 ```
-together with a theorem stating that execution of the code `code` in an appropriate context has the same effect on the machine state as the function `main` applied to that machine state in the same context.
+together with a theorem stating that execution of `code` in an appropriate context has the same effect on the machine state as the function `main` applied to that machine state in the same context.
+This enables a developer to draw trustworthy conclusions about `code` by reasoning about `main` instead (including using further proof automation).

 ### Objectives
 <!-- What are you hoping to accomplish with this grant?
 How do you define and measure success for this project? -->